DIPlib/diplib/DIPworkplan.md

     OpenMP or Intel TBB?
 The `dip::Framework::Scan()` is ready to be parallelized.
     Other frameworks can be parallelized as they are written, potentially using code from the first framework.

+20. **X**
+    MATLAB interface. **Requires special expertise**.
+Add conversion of strings, constants and arrays for input and output parameters.
+Rewrite the MATLAB `dip_image` class.
+Add support for the `dip_image` class in the MATLAB interface.
+    MEX-files for DIPlib functions to be added as these functions are written.
+    Certain functionality in the `dip_image` class depends on functionality in DIPlib that still needs to be written.
+The `dip_measurement` class needs rewriting too. `dipshow` to use a DIPlib function to generate an RGB image for display.

+21. Python interface. **Requires special expertise**.
+Using one of the C++/Python interface generators.
+Write interactive image display and GUI as exists in MATLAB.
+This can be developed in parallel to the MATLAB interface, or after the MATLAB interface is complete.